yugabyte/bank-of-anthos/DEMO.md

  * ledgerwriter - publishes each transaction to a redis topic
  * frontend - websocketd prints redis topic subscriber's output
- * redis - additional container
+ * redis - additional container for pubsub
  * accounts-db - config map has postgres URI for YugabyteDB, you need this pod to initialize the db
  * ledger-db - config map has postgres URI for YugabyteDB, you need this pod to initialize the db

-The password to just about everything in the application is `password`.
+The password to every user account in the application is `password`.

 ## Minikube Setup